coffeepostal/lpo-practice-sheet-generator/README.md

-# Learn Piano Online - Practice Sheet Generator and Random Measure Generator
+# Teach Piano Online - Practice Sheet Generator and Random Measure Generator
 The Practice Sheet Generator and Random Measure Generator are tools for teachers to create practice resources for their students.

 ## Dependencies